Jewels creating batik fabric in Accra

 Ghana Packing List

-What to wear in Ghana: It is incredibly hot in Ghana!
-It is best to pack clothing that is light weight and made with natural fibers to help keep you cool and dry.
+• It is scorching in Ghana!
+To help keep you cool and dry, pack lightweight clothing made with natural fibers.
+These are the best materials to wear in Ghana.
 It sometimes gets cool at night, so pack a sweater just in case.

 Electrical Appliances